Shobhit2806/Netflix-GPT/README.md

 - Used useRef instead of useState method for getting value of input field in signin/up form.
 - onAuthStateChanged in Header component is called whenever user signup,signin or signout
 - Api calls 2 times because of Strict mode enabled in our app.
 It will just happen twice in local but if we make a build for production it wont happen twice.
 It happens twice because React does extra rendering of your components to check for some inconsistency calls.
+- Usage of Custom Hooks.
+- When you are using Redux Store, store data in it.
+It is easily accessible

 # Good to have